Breast Augmentation/Breast Implants/ Breast Enhancement /Boob Job

 Breast augmentation is done using General anaesthesia in which the patient is asleep for the surgery.

 Pre Operative Care

-When assessing the size and placement of the implant our aim is to augment your breasts in proportion with your body and to maintain a natural look.
-The size and placement of the implant chosen depends on many factors, such as your cup size, your desired cup size, your build, including chest muscle tone.
+When assessing the size and placement of the implant, the goal is to augment the breasts in proportion with the body and to maintain a natural look.
+The size and placement of the implant chosen depend on many factors including the following:

-If you have a small amount of breast tissue and want to augment as much as possible, it is recommended that a large implant is placed below the muscle, in order to prevent the feeling or appearance of the implant.
+If the patient has a small amount of breast tissue and want to augment as much as possible, it is recommended that a large implant is placed below the muscle, in order to prevent the feeling or appearance of the implant.
 There is also less chance of capsular contracture (hardening).